Chords + Lyrics | Baby Love

 | Ebm | Db | Gb | Db |

-||: Don’t throw our love away (don’t throw our love away. :||
+||: Don’t throw our love away (don’t throw our love away). :||

-Baby Love Chords: Learn the progressions
+Baby Love Chords: Learn the Progressions Behind the Classic Tune

-Baby Love Chord Chart | PDF + iReal Pro
+Baby Love Chord Chart | PDF + iReal Pro Download

 This chart was created using iRealPro.
 Here’s a link to that file: Baby Love iReal Pro.